Architecture of Bathurst, New South Wales

 Architecture in Bathurst, a regional city in the state of New South Wales, Australia includes a unique collection of architecture.
 This architecture reflects Bathurst's history from colonial through to recent times, with many examples remaining intact.
 Historical buildings range from workers cottages, terrace houses, mansions, slab huts, industrial, commercial buildings and grand civic structures.

 Colonial

 Covering the period from 1815 to 1840, this Old Colonial period is mostly of Bathurst red brick, sometimes limewashed, with 12-paned windows and four- or six-panelled doors.
 Examples of this style include Old Government House (c.
 1820), and Holy Trinity Church (Gothic style).

 Early Victorian

 During the Early Victorian period from 1840 to 1860 the structures are mostly small domestic buildings.
 Characteristics of this style has the building line right up close to the street or the front verandah directly on the street.
-An example of this style include 'Loxsley' a gentlemens townhouse of the period, and the Royal Hotel originally a single storey building.
+An example of this style include 'Loxsley' a gentlemen's townhouse of the period, and the Royal Hotel originally a single storey building.